Cat on a Hot Tin Roof (1958 film): Reception

-Tennessee Williams was reportedly unhappy with the screenplay, which removed almost all homosexual themes and revised the third act section to include a lengthy scene of reconciliation between Brick and Big Daddy Pollitt (Ives).
+Tennessee Williams was reportedly unhappy with the screenplay, which removed almost all homosexual themes and revised the third act section to include a lengthy scene of reconciliation between Brick and Big Daddy Pollitt.
 Paul Newman also stated his disappointment with the adaptation.
 The Hays Code limited Brick's portrayal of sexual desire from Skipper and diminished the play's critique of homophobia.
 Williams so disliked the toned-down adaptation that he told people waiting in line to see the film, "This movie will set the industry back 50 years.
 Go home!"

 Despite this, the film was highly acclaimed by critics.
 Bosley Crowther of The New York Times wrote that although "Mr. Williams' original stage play has been altered considerably, especially in offering explanation of why the son is as he is", he still found the film "a ferocious and fascinating show", and deemed Newman's performance "an ingratiating picture of a tortured and tested young man" and Taylor "terrific".

 Variety called the picture "a powerful, well-seasoned film produced within the bounds of good, if 'adults only,' taste...Newman again proves to be one of the finest actors in films, playing cynical underacting against highly developed action."

 Harrison's Reports declared it "an intense adult drama, superbly acted by a formidable cast".

 Richard L. Coe of The Washington Post wrote, "Cat on a Hot Tin Roof has been transposed to the screen with almost astonishing skill...Paul Newman does his finest work in the rich role of Brick, catching that remarkable fact of film acting—the illusion of the first time.
 It's a superlative performance and he's bound to be nominated for an Oscar."